Halium/docs/supplementary/devices/herolte.rst

 * Check and record the details of your device (version, hardware, the currently installed OS and its version)
 * Completing a successful build is the easy step.
 Installing, configuring, debugging and fixing issues is the demanding part.
 However, anyone with a fair amount of patience and the ability to read and follow a slightly above average cooking recipe should manage to build, install and get the system up and running.
 Making everything work is different question.

-For convenience, links to some of the important resources mentioned in the guides are gathered at the bottom of this page along with other useful/potentially useful resources not mentioned there.
+For convenience, links to some of the important resources mentioned in the guides are also gathered at the bottom of this page, along with other useful/potentially useful resources not mentioned there.

 Good luck!

 Distributions
 ^^^^^^^^^^^^^

-The following entries are just a placeholder, exactly as this sentence.
+The following table is somewhat lacking, but a good start.

 .. list-table::
    :header-rows: 1